Harshal1046/Dashboard/README.md

 # Dashboard

-In This Dashboard made Charts Using CanvasJs Library.
+In This Dashboard, Created Charts Using CanvasJs Library.

 ### Author